Do You Grind Your Teeth at Night?

 Schedule a Dental Exam & Consultation Today

-Dr. Freano is an experienced dentist in Lexington KY.
-He has performed many teeth restorations after addressing bruxism.
+Dr. Freano and Dr. Chambers are experienced dentists in Lexington, KY, at Complete Dentistry For All Ages.
+We perform many teeth restorations after addressing bruxism for our patients.
 Give us a call at 859-251-3809 or schedule a dental appointment online today.